“The instructors are so enthusiastic about the program that it makes it fun to learn. You want to be part of the passion.”

 Western Carolina University offers three options of study-- Full-time, part-time and Advanced Standing.
 The full-time Master of Social Work Program consists of two years of full-time course and fieldwork, excluding summers.
 All of the classes are offered in back-to-back blocks to best meet scheduling needs of students.
 The first and last semesters are offered at WCU in Cullowhee while the intermediate two semesters are offered in Asheville at the WCU Programs at Biltmore Park campus.
 The department also offers a three or four-year part-time program

 A one year Advanced Standing Program is open to a select number of students who have completed a CSWE-accredited Bachelor of Social Work program within the last five years.
-Advanced Standing students complete a Bridge Course in the summer and follow the concentration year curriculum (see our sample schedule).
+Advanced Standing students complete a Bridge Course in the summer and follow the concentration year curriculum (see our sample advanced standing schedule).

 In accordance with the Council on Social Work Education (CSWE) policies, no credit is given for life or work experience.

 Applications are reviewed upon receipt.
 The deadline for completion of Advanced Standing applications is February 1.
 Priority deadline for applications to the the regular full or part-time program is February 1 with a final application deadline of April 1.
 Applications received after these date will be reviewed if there is space available.